pingidentity/liquibase-db-merge-tool/README.md

 **Good to know**

 - This setup was developed on a MacBook.
 If this is used on a Windows machine, the needed instructions may differ
-- The document describes processes that work with PingCentral.
-However, PingCentral is not needed for this tool, only liquibase managed databases

-### Template configurations

-This repository includes configuration and a json based changelog file examples that work with PingCentral 2.1 and 2.2.

-To keep things simple, update the jdbc information in these files before following the *Building the tool* instructions below:

-- **./src/main/resources/pingcentral-210-220/config-h2-mysql.json**  // moving data from H2 to MySQL
-- **./src/main/resources/pingcentral-210-220/config-h2-postgresql.json**  // moving data from H2 to PostgreSQL
-- **./src/main/resources/pingcentral-210-220/config-mysql-postgresql.json**  // moving data from MySQL to PostgreSQL
-- **./src/main/resources/pingcentral-210-220/config-postgresql-mysql.json**  // moving data from PostgreSQL to MySQL

-By doing so those are included in the tool and can be accessed more easily later.
-If you prefer, do not update any of those files (except for the H2 ones that need an absolute path to its database files) and use the test databases that come with this repository.

-Even if you do not update them now, you can refer to them later.
-However, in that case also update the value for *change_log_file* to an absolute path.

 ### Creating a configuration